hhosseinian/Face_Recognition/README.md

 ```

 - The Jupyter notebook **1.
 Load and Visualize Data.ipynb** outlines the process of loading and visualizing facial keypoint data from a dataset, using PyTorch's Dataset class to manage the data, applying various transformations such as normalization, rescaling, and cropping, and preparing the data for training a convolutional neural network (CNN) for facial keypoint detection.
+-The Jupyter notebook **2.
+Network Architecture.ipynb** develops a Convolutional Neural Network (CNN) using PyTorch to predict facial keypoints from image data.
+The CNN architecture was defined with convolutional, max-pooling, and fully-connected layers, including dropout layers to mitigate overfitting.
+Image data was preprocessed with transformations such as rescaling, cropping, normalizing, and converting to tensors, ensuring consistency and efficiency during model training.
+The CNN was trained and validated on a labeled dataset, with hyperparameters adjusted to optimize performance.
+Model performance was visualized by comparing predicted keypoints with ground truth keypoints on test data, enabling iterative improvements to the network structure.